APNA Competency Based Training for Suicide Prevention Continuing Education Information

 Continuing Nursing Education and Disclosures to Learner

 Participants will complete an evaluation at the end of the program to assess the effectiveness of their learning.
-Participants who successfully complete the online training and full in-person training will receive two certificates (one for online module and one for in-person training) for participation in the full 6.50 contact hour program.
+Participants who successfully complete the online training and full in-person training will receive a CE Certificate for 6.5 contact hours for participation in the full program.
 The planners and presenters of this activity have no conflict of interest to disclose.

 The American Psychiatric Nurses Association is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.